 Who Uses Cash Basis Accounting?

-Introduced by HM Revenue & Customs (HMRC) in the fiscal year 2013-2014, the cash basis accounting method significantly simplified the process for small businesses to manage and complete their financial accounts.
-This approach allows small enterprises to focus on their core operations without being overwhelmed by complex accounting requirements.
+Introduced by Her Majesty’s Revenue and Customs (HMRC) in the fiscal year 2013-2014, cash-basis accounting simplifies financial management for small businesses.
+This approach allows them to concentrate on core operations without burdening them with complex accounting requirements.

-You can only use the cash basis if you have a turnover of less than £150,000; it includes all of your businesses.
-Once you use the method, you can continue to use it until your annual turnover is greater than £300,000.
-You must use accrual accounting if you reach this turnover the following year.
+You can use the cash basis if your turnover is less than £150,000 across all your businesses.
+Once you adopt this method, you can continue using it until your annual turnover exceeds £300,000.
+If your turnover reaches this threshold, you must switch to accrual accounting the following year.

-If you are self-employed, when completing the self-assessment tax returns, you will find an option to select the cash basis accounting method.
+If you are self-employed, you will find an option to select the cash-basis accounting method when completing the self-assessment tax returns.
+From April 2024, the cash basis is the default option, and you must opt out to use the traditional accounting method.

 QuickBooks Banner advert